The Advantages of Laser Marking

 Another huge benefit of using lasers is that one single laser setup can often be used for multiple processes.
-For example, laser engraving is extremely similar to laser marking, and one setup can often switch between both types of process.
+For example, laser engraving and marking are extremely similar, and one setup can often switch between both types of process.

 This is obviously a huge advantage as it greatly saves on time and costs for the manufacturers.

 Laser marking is an environmentally friendly process.
 This is because it doesn’t use things such as chemicals or inks found in many of the more traditional marking methods.
 This also includes marking follow-up as there will be no need for cleaning, which often occurs in traditional processes.
 Lasers, particularly fiber lasers, also use much less electrical energy than these other types of marking processes.